toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

 ##### charts?

-- for any application to be deployed in your cluster, you need charts, charts are yaml files of deployment, service, ingress at its minimum. they describe how your pod would be behaving in the cluster. pod is where your docker container is hosted, effectively your app would be running in a pod.
+- For any application to be deployed in your cluster, you need charts, charts are yaml files of deployment, service, ingress at its minimum.
+They describe how your pod would be behaving in the cluster.
+Pod is where your docker container is hosted, effectively your app would be running in a pod.
-- deployment is a yaml file that describes how much resources your application wants, resources could be pods, cpu
+  - Deployment is a yaml file that describes how much resources your application wants, resources could be pods, cpu
-- service is an abstraction for the application that will run in a production.
+  - Service is an abstraction for the application that will run in a production.
-- ingress is the biggest culprit for when your pod is running but your requests wont be processed, its because none of your request are actually going to the pod.
+  - Ingress is the biggest culprit for when your pod is running but your requests wont be processed, its because none of your request are actually going to the pod.
-- in k8s everything is default deny so you request never reached the pod as ingress rules were not setup
+  - In ingress your incoming rules need to be setup explicitly, therefore your request never reached the pod if no ingress rules were defined.
-- here we're telling `helmfile` that hey, please install dex, kong, frontend and backend apps, and their associated configurable values are present in the value, yaml.
+- Here we're telling `helmfile` that hey, please install dex, kong, frontend and backend apps, and their associated configurable values are present in the `value.yaml`.

 #### dex config